jacquescorbytuech/Blog/src/_posts/writing/retl_data_governance.md

+---
-Title: Don't Throw Data Governance Out With the Bathwater
+title: Don't Throw Data Governance Out With the Bathwater
-Slug: retl-cdp-data-activation-governance
+permalink: retl-cdp-data-activation-governance
-Date: 2022-04-23 15:28
+date: 2022-04-23
+---

 A post by the folks over at Hightouch[^hightouch] caught my eye yesterday.